Ptarmigan Tunnel is a place of magnificent vistas in Many Glacier, Glacier National Park, Montana, USA.

 Hiking through the tunnel, plus a short distance down the other side of the ridge, provides excellent views of sizable Ahern Glacier high on Ahern Peak.
 The exit from the north side of the tunnel creates exposure to fierce wind and below freezing temperatures.
 This is the greatest temperature differential ever personally experienced in such a short distance and time.

-Apparently, there is collectively insufficient intelligence to return to the warm side of the wall, so lunch is consumed in the bitter, cold wind, fully layered up, including toque and winter gloves, trying hard to get nourishment completed before dying of exposure and gross stupidity on the wrong side of the Wall.
+Apparently, we possess collectively insufficient intelligence to return to the warm side of the wall, so lunch is consumed in the bitter, cold wind, fully layered up, including toque and winter gloves, trying hard to get nourishment completed before dying of exposure and gross stupidity on the wrong side of the Wall.

 The same route back is far more comfortable as the day's weather continues to improve and the hike is completed wearing T-shirts and shorts.

-Following a hearty and well-earned dinner at the Swiftcurrent Inn, the short drive around the end of Swiftcurrent Lake allows scouting out Many Glacier Hotel and the trail-head required for the best overall hike of this trip.
-Cracker Lake.
+Following a hearty and well-earned dinner at the Swiftcurrent Inn, the short drive around the end of Swiftcurrent Lake allows scouting out historic Many Glacier Hotel and the trail-head required for the next day hike into incredible Cracker Lake.